All Episodes

 People ask me all the time, young people will ask me about, you know, pursuing a passion or a career, and I'll ask them what they're interested in.

-And if they mention policing or law enforcement, um, I'm like, well, where do you want to work?
+And if they mention policing or law enforcement, I'm like, well, where do you want to work?

-Because being a police officer, you you really do get to do your job in other states, like the state of Florida, you can do real policing.
+Because being a police officer, you really do get to do your job in other states like the state of Florida.

 I know cops down there.

-They're allowed to do their job, and they do it with great courage and professionalism.
+And they do it with great courage and professionalism.

-And yet, if somebody asks me if they want to join the NYPD or the Chicago police force, I tell them to go run a country mile before they even think about it.
+And yet, if somebody asks me if they want to join the NYPD or the Chicago Police Force, I tell them to go run a country mile before they even think about it.

 Gianno, you lost your brother.